Introduction

 The formula to calculate the earnings credited is:

-• For Strategies with Participation: (Participation Rate % X Index Return)
+- For Strategies with Participation: (Participation Rate % X Index Return)

-• For Strategies with Caps: Index return over a given crediting period with a maximum potential of earning the cap rate
+- For Strategies with Caps: Index return over a given crediting period with a maximum potential of earning the cap rate

-Let’s have a look at the American Equity IncomeShield rate sheet (as of September 2023) to understand how the earnings are determined.
+Let’s have a look at the American Equity IncomeShield rate sheet (as of March 2024) to understand how the earnings are determined.

 Let’s quickly go through the terminologies described by American Equity:

-1. Participation Rate (PR): The participation rate describes the annuitant’s participation percentage in a return of an index.
+- Participation Rate (PR): The participation rate describes the annuitant’s participation percentage in a return of an index.
 For example, suppose the participation rate is 60%, and the index returned 10% over the agreed time.
 In that case, the annuitant will be eligible for only 60% of the return, i.e., 6%.

-2. Cap Rates: It means at what rate your interest-earning capacity is capped.
-For example, if an index returned 12% but the contract’s cap rate is 6%.
-In this situation, the annuitant will be eligible for an interest credit of 6% only.
+- Cap Rates: This refers to the rate at which your interest-earning capacity is capped.
+For example, if an index returns 12% but the contract’s cap rate is 6%, In this situation, the annuitant will be eligible for an interest credit of 6% only.
 It doesn’t matter how much the index goes above the cap rate; the maximum interest that can be earned is the cap rate.

 The rate sheet of the American Equity IncomeShield Fixed Indexed Annuity is not lucrative, and it offers low cap and participation rates for the S&P 500 index compared to other annuities.
-But if you want to choose one out of these indices, the CS Tech Edge Index might be a good option, as it offers a relatively higher participation rate, and its back-tested returns are also higher compared to other indices.
+But if you want to choose one out of these indices, the UBS Tech Edge Index might be a good option, as it offers a relatively higher participation rate, and its back-tested returns are also higher compared to other indices.

 However, the USP of this annuity lies in lifetime income payments (and not income growth), which is discussed in the later part (Riders) of this review.
 Note that these rates tend to change over time; your financial advisor can help you know the latest rates.

 In addition to the premium you put into your annuity at the beginning, the company credits a 10% premium bonus, which is vested in 10 equal installments over a period of 10 years.
 Below is the premium bonus vesting schedule.
-To compensate a bit for lower cap and participation rates, this seems to provide a decent headstart to your annuity account.
+To compensate a bit for lower cap and participation rates, this seems to provide a decent head start to your annuity account.

 Riders